PirminHndlg/FW-Msg/README.md

 ## Prerequisites
 - Python 3.8 or higher
-- Django 3.0 or higher
+- Django 4.2 or higher
-- Redis (for Celery tasks)
+- Redis (for Celery tasks and caching)
 - SMTP server for email notifications
+- VAPID keys for web push notifications (optional)

 ## Installation